tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_fetch`

 This option lets you request a list of uses from your server that match a search query.
 The callback gets passed two parameters: one is the search query object, the other is the success callback to execute with the results.
 The query object has a term property that contains what the user has typed after the "@" sign.
-The success call should contain an array of users with the required properties "id" and "name".
+The success call should contain an array of users.
+Depending on the kind of [mentions_item_type](#mentions_item_type) used, certain properties are required.
+Refer to the [User properties](#userproperties) table for more details.

 **Type:** `function`

 **Default Value:** `none`

-#### Example: Using`mentions_fetch`
+#### Example: Using `mentions_fetch`

 ```js
 var usersRequest = null;